 Immediately after the bombing, right-wing pundit Laura Ingraham seized the opportunity to ratchet up the hysteria over immigration, and Fox contributor Erik Rush suggested of Muslims, “Let’s kill them all.”
 Mind you, both of these responses were delivered before ANYTHING was known about the suspects.
 After the suspects were identified, and one of the alleged bombers and three of his acquaintances were discovered to be students at University Of Massachusetts-Dartmouth, Bill O’Reilly concluded that there must be a “huge problem” with the school itself.

 The Westboro Baptist Church also weighed in, blaming the violence on Obama, abortion and gays.
 Makes perfect sense if you snort gunpowder and Bibles long enough.
 At least a couple of right-wing gun fanatics declared that “liberals” love it when things like this happen.
 (If anybody “loves” it, it would have to be the people who seek occasions to make idiotic utterances like that.)
-And dear old Rush Limbaugh concluded that the bombers were obviously influenced by the “liberal elite intellectual thought” in Boston.
-Can’t allow any of that intellectual thought, it’s quite dangerous — among other things, it might damage Rush’s ratings.
+And that dear old radio personality whose name rhymes with mush concluded that the bombers were obviously influenced by the “liberal elite intellectual thought” in Boston.
+Can’t allow any of that intellectual thought, it’s quite dangerous — among other things, it might damage his ratings.

 In fact, it appears the terrorists were influenced by rabidly right-wing slime merchant Alex Jones, whose tin hat delusions have been mainstreamed by Republicans in Congress (not the first time a terrorist has been a fan of his).
 Jones, who is gifted with an extraordinary capacity to find a sinister conspiracy in every leaf and snowflake, didn’t disappoint this time around.
 Within MINUTES of the news from Boston, he was Tweeting things like this: